-- > A computer with access to the internet and a printer (along with adequate printing supplies) to print copies of: - The FPCA for military members and their voting age dependents and overseas civilians. - The FWAB for military members and their voting age dependents and overseas civilians. - The NVRF and the instructions attached to that form (issued by the Election Assistance Commission) for Federal civilian employees and non-Federal civilians with access to the installation voter assistance office. - State-specific instructions for completing the FPCA and FWAB available in the Voting Assistance Guide - > Business-size envelopes (Number 10) with the Postage-Paid Template printed upon them (for mailing completed FPCAs).
-This template can be downloaded and printed from www.fvap.gov/eo/overview/materials/forms.
+A computer with access to the internet and a printer (along with adequate printing supplies) to print copies of: A computer access to the internet and a printer are necessary so office personnel can print voter registration forms and instructions for citizens.

-First-class postage or other mail franking to mail completed NVRFs.
+- The FPCA for military members and their voting age dependents and overseas civilians. - The FWAB for military members and their voting age dependents and overseas civilians. - The NVRF and the instructions attached to that form (issued by the Election Assistance - Commission) for Federal civilian employees and non-Federal civilians with access to the installation voter assistance office. - State-specific instructions for completing the FPCA and FWAB available in the Voting - Assistance Guide - > Business-size envelopes (Number 10) with the Postage-Paid Template printed upon them (for mailing completed FPCAs).
+This template can be downloaded and printed from www.fvap.gov/ eo/overview/materials/forms - > First-class postage or other mail franking to mail completed NVRFs.

-Additionally, it is strongly recommended that the installation voter assistance office have access to a fax machine and a scanner to submit FPCAs electronically on behalf of applicants (if the applicant's State permits electronic submissions).
+Additionally, it is strongly recommended that the Installation Voter Assistance Office have access to a fax machine and a scanner to submit FPCAs electronically on behalf of applicants (if the applicant's State permits electronic submissions).
 This is particularly important if the applicant's voter registration deadline is approaching.